 With every easement we accept comes the responsibility to keep our promise to actively monitor easements into the future.
 This promise includes not only annual monitoring but also the equally important job of keeping careful records and maintaining good relationships with our easement landowners.

 Each year DLC protects more land using conservation easements.
 With these easements comes the responsibility of assisting landowners with the ongoing stewardship of their protected properties.
-We are now privileged to work with over 370 conservation-minded stewards who own land protected by conservation easements.
+We are now privileged to work with more than 400 conservation-minded stewards who own land protected by conservation easements.

 We are dedicated to maintaining positive, active relationships with these stewards, whose partnership is essential in managing the provisions set forth in the easements protecting their properties.
 We work directly with landowners to ensure that alterations permitted new development, and land management activities are in compliance with the terms of their easements.
 All protected properties are systematically monitored annually, using a combination of landowner contacts, aerial overflights, and ground checks.